 What can I do to stay safe and healthy during spring break?

 There's a lot you can do to make sure you stay safe and healthy during your spring break.
 Just remember that overdoing it with alcohol or getting involved with drugs greatly increase your chances of getting into trouble.
 It's a good idea to practice moderation.
-You should also be careful of sun burns and rip tides and Check out these tips for a safe spring break in Mexico.
+Staying with friends and groups will be safer than wandering down dark streets along.
+You should also be careful of sunburns and rip tides and Check out these tips for a safe spring break in Mexico.

 How can I avoid the crowds during spring break?